Back to Blog

 A data contract defines the structure, format, and quality expectations for data exchanged between systems.
 Learn how to create, implement, and enforce data contracts across your data platform.

-A data contract is a formal agreement between data producers and data consumers that defines the structure, format, and quality expectations for data exchanged between systems.
-Think of it as an API spec for your data — it tells downstream systems exactly what to expect, and it holds upstream systems accountable for delivering it.
+A data contract is a formal agreement between data producers and data consumers that defines the structure, format, and data quality expectations for data exchanged between systems.
+A data contract defines the rules that a data product must follow — think of it as an API spec for your data pipelines.
+It tells downstream processes exactly what to expect, and it holds upstream systems accountable for delivering it.

 Without data contracts, teams discover data quality issues after the damage is done: a broken dashboard, a failed ML model, an angry customer.
 With data contracts, you catch problems at the source — before bad data pollutes your entire data platform.